Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 >> rank: 0, tensor shape: oneflow.Size([16, 1024])
 ```

-From above, you can see that data are split into 2 groups for data parallel and weights are split into 2 groups for tensor parallel.
+From above, you can see that data are split into 2 groups for data parallel and weights are split into 2 groups for tensor model parallel.
 So this simple example just implements a 2D parallel.

 For the sake of your convenience, we provide some prevalent models such as BERT, GPT-2, and ViT in Mode Zoo.
 Feel free to customize them into different sizes to fit into your special needs.